What Role Does Location Information Play on the Web for Businesses?

 Serving Location – The geographic scope of the audience that the site aims to reach.

-A couple of other Microsoft Reseach papers also look at locations involving web sites using this framework of three different types of locations, that may be helpful in understanding the approach that Microsoft is taking when it comes to understanding where a site is located, what the site is about, and whom the site is aiming to reach.
+A couple of other Microsoft Research papers also look at locations involving websites using this framework of three different types of locations, that may help understand the approach that Microsoft is taking when it comes to an understanding where a site is located, what the site is about, and whom the site is aiming to reach.

 Detecting Geographical Serving Area of Web Resources (pdf)

-These papers are great starting points if you want to grasp some of the concepts in a new patent application from Microsoft which describes a way to try to extract location information from web sites, involving all three types of location – those of provider, content, and serving area.
+These papers are great starting points if you want to grasp some of the concepts in a new patent application from Microsoft, which describes a way to extract location information from websites involving all three types of location – provider, content, and serving area.

 Method and system for web resource location classification and detection

 Invented by Chuang Wang, Wei-Ying Ma, and Xing Xie

 A method and system for identifying locations associated with a web resource are provided.
 The location system identifies three different geographic locations: a provider location, a content location, and a serving location.
 A provider location identifies the geographic location of the entity that provides the web resource.
 A content location identifies the geographic location that is the subject of the web resource.
 A serving location identifies the geographic scope that the web page reaches.
 An application can select to use the type of location of particular interest.

 Why is understanding location information important to Microsoft?